cseevinck/tf-paypal-donate/readme.txt

 == Upgrade Notice ==

-=1.2=
+=1.3=
+Add separate page for log display and allow for defining that page in admin =1.2=
 More cleanup and refining of logging feature
 Change css tags and function names to be unique (tfdon at start of names)